Weather-Friend/Weather-Friend.github.io/README.md

 #### Help
 This is the Help Screen.
 Welcome!

-##
+## Farewell

 That's all folks!
-Thanks for everything and I hope fate will cross our paths in the near future!
+Thanks for everything and I hope fate cross our paths in the near future!

 To the infite and beyond 🚀!